mrtovsky/footvid/README.md

 This will install the package in an editable mode.
-If you installed it inside of the virtual environment, then attaching it to the Jupyter Notebook kernel is the same as with the **Poetry** but the command is stripped from first two elements (remember that the virtualenv needs to be activated beforehand):
+If you installed it inside of the virtual environment, then attaching it to the Jupyter Notebook kernel is the same as with the **Poetry** but the command is stripped from the first two elements (remember that the virtualenv needs to be activated beforehand):

 ```bash